Page images

 and in the same doctrine; agreeably to the description given of them in the earliest stage of their connection, before the prince of this world, that destroyer of peace, had sown his seeds of division among them; when, as we read, "the multitude of them that believed were of one heart and of one soul."*

 As the time of our Saviour's departure from the world drew near, the future establishment of his Church appears to have constituted the most interesting subject of his thoughts.
-That most earnest and solemn prayer addressed to his Father almost immediately before his suffering, strongly marks out to us his dying wish upon it; where, after having first prayed for those particular disciples, to whose immediate care and direction he thought fit to commit his Church, that they might be duly sanctified for the great work of their ministry, he thus proceeds :-"Neither pray I for these alone, but for them also which shall believe on me through their word; that they all may be one, as thou, Father, art in me, and I in Thee, that they also may be one in us, that the world may believe that Thou hast sent me."+
+That most earnest and solemn prayer addressed to his Father almost immediately before his suffering, strongly marks out to us his dying wish upon it; where, after having first prayed for those particular disciples, to whose immediate care and direction he thought fit to commit his Church, that they might be duly sanctified for the great work of their ministry, he thus proceeds:—“ Neither pray I for these alone, but for them also which shall believe on me through their word; that they all may be one, as thou, Father, art in me, and I in Thee, that they also may be one in us, that the world may believe that Thou hast sent me."+

 Unity, therefore, was designed to be an essential characteristic of the Church of Christ; the members of which were to be considered as constituting one body, animated by one spirit, imparted to them by their regular communication with one head, Jesus Christ.
-Agreeably to which idea, the Apostle addresses himself to his Ephesian converts: " I beseech you (says he) that you ↑ John xvii.
+Agreeably to which idea, the Apostle addresses himself to his Ephesian converts: " I beseech you (says he) that you *Acts iv.
+32. ↑ John xvii.
 20, 21.

 walk worthy of the vocation wherewith ye are called; with all lowliness and meekness, with long-suffering, forbearing one another in love; endeavouring to keep the unity of the spirit in the bond of peace."
-As a reason for their so doing, the Apostle proceeds to remind them, that "there is one body, and one spirit; one hope of their calling; one Lord, one faith, one baptism, one God and Father of all, who is above all, and through all, and in all."*
+As a reason for their so doing, the Apostle proceeds to remind them, that there is one body, and one spirit; one hope of their calling; one Lord, one faith, one baptism, one God and Father of all, who is above all, and through all, and in all."*

 We have here a picture of the Christian Church in its perfect state; in which, in conformity to Christ's institution, it ought at all times to be found a society joined together by the bond of charity, in the profession of the same faith; into which the members of it are admitted by one and the same baptism; in consequence of which they become partakers of that spirit, which is derived to them from their union with one head, Jesus Christ; and are supported by the lively hope, that where that Head of the body is, there, in the fulness of time, shall the members of it be also.

 If the Church, as it is now circumstanced in the world, bear little resemblance to this primitive pattern, it must be in consequence of men either having formed mistaken notions with respect to the nature of it, or deviated from the plan upon originally established.
-In either
+In either case they are deceiving themselves.
+For, as the Church is but one, and the promises of God are made only to that Church; man's covenanted title

 which it was